 Windfall Elimination Provision

 Please note that according to the U.S. Windfall Elimination Provision receiving a German pension might result in a reduction of U.S. Social Security payments.
-For more information on this topic please follow this link:
+For more information on this topic please follow the link below.

 Please also see the Social Security Administration's website to this topic at: